Hole Hall One Room Schoolhouse #3

 1880-1881 John W Wanner

-April 9, 1881 meeting the contract was given to Harrar and Baker at Stump Hall for a school house for $1080.
-Other bidders were Charles Geyer for $1461 and James Beyer $1312.
-This building contract was revoked at May 14, 1881 meeting due to the dissatisfaction of many patrons of the Stump Hall district that the new building would be too small, so the contract and plans were given a $150 additional for a building 2 feet longer with a basement underneath at May 21, 1881 meeting.
+In April 1881 the contract was given to Harrar and Baker to build a new school house at Stump Hall for $1080.
+This building contract was revoked at the May 1881 meeting due to the dissatisfaction of many patrons of the Stump Hall district that the new building would be too small.
+The contract was increased by $150 for a building 2 feet longer with a basement.
+This contract was also soon revoked.

 1881-1882 John W Wanner